I am committed to economic justice. I believe that just economics is smart economics.

 I will expand the California Earned Income Tax Credit (EITC) to help supplement the incomes of hard-working Californians.
-And I’ll reform EITC to include people who are currently (and unfairly) left out of the system, including sole proprietors, street vendors, freelancers, Lyft and Uber drivers, artists and other participants in the ‘gig economy’, etc., while protecting against fraud and abuse.
+And I’ll reform EITC to include people who are currently (and unfairly) left out of the system, including sole proprietors, street vendors, freelancers, artists, Lyft and Uber drivers, and other participants in the “gig economy,” while protecting against fraud and abuse.

-I’m committed to solutions that spur growth of the economy in a balanced way.
-We have an economy that is out of balance, rewarding capital too well and work not enough.
+I am committed to solutions that spur growth of the economy in a balanced way.
+We have an economy that is out of balance, rewarding capital too much and work not enough.
 This is one of the main reasons we have had sluggish growth for decades, flat incomes, and worsening income inequality.

-Economic justice is a lens through which I look at everything.
 I will make sure you have a voice no matter how much or how little money you have.
 And I will work as hard as you do every day to ensure your financial security—and to build broad-based prosperity.